What Is Surge Protection?

 - Verify the circuit is de-energized.
 As a basic safety measure, I always use a reliable voltage tester on every circuit before I begin work.
 Never assume the power is off.

 - Never attempt to repair a damaged unit yourself.
 If a surge protector has taken a hit (especially from a major event like lightning), it has done its job.
-It needs to be replaced by a professional to ensure your home remains protected.
+It needs to be replaced by a professional to ensure your home remains protected and to preserve code compliance.

 Conclusion

 Surge protection isn’t an optional accessory; it’s a critical, long-term investment in your home and your peace of mind.
-By installing whole-house protection, you’re not just protecting your TV—you’re safeguarding your HVAC system, your appliances, and all the smart technology that makes your life easier.
-If you’re unsure if your home is adequately protected or would like a professional inspection, don’t hesitate to reach out to a qualified electrician.
+By installing point-of-entry protection and using localized protectors for valuable equipment, you’re safeguarding HVAC systems, appliances, and smart devices.
+If you’re unsure whether your home is adequately protected or would like a professional inspection, don’t hesitate to reach out to a qualified electrician.
 Protecting your investment is always our top priority.